Wesztman/mkdocs-azure-pipelines/README.md

 > This project is still in the early stages of development, while it works there might be
 > bugs and missing features.
 There might also be breaking changes between versions, please
 > pin the version of the plugin to avoid issues.
+> I've not yet tried running it on a pipeline >with jinja style template expressions.

 Generate mkdocs documentation from Azure Pipelines yaml files.